decentraland/decentraland-gatsby/docs/guide/typescript.md

 ## Imports

-Prevent imports from big repositories like `lodash` or `semantic-ui-react`
+Avoid imports from the root of any big library like `lodash` or `semantic-ui-react`

 ```ts
 // GOOD